LulzAmp/BusterzBot/README.md

 3. That's it, easy, right?

 Have fun, but don't destroy shit.
 Not that I would care, since I'm hereby **not responsible** for what you do with this, or edited versions of it.

+#### Article
+I'll write a tutorial on how to use BusterzBot, with screenshots and such.